More about shigellosis and enterotoxigenic Escherichia coli (ETEC)

 - Gupta SK, Keck J, Ram PK, et al. Analysis of Data Gaps Pertaining to Enterotoxigenic Escherichia coli Infections in Low and Medium Human Development Index Countries, 1984-2005.

 - PATH.
-New Vaccines to Address Bacterial Causes of Diarrhea.
+Innovation in Enteric Vaccine Development: Addressing Bacterial Causes of Diarrhea.

 - Ram PK, Crump JA, Gupta SK, et al. Analysis of Data Gaps Pertaining to Shigella Infections in Low and Medium Human Development Index Countries, 1984-2005.